getreu/tp-note/docs/source/tpnote--manpage.md

   thing in the front-matter block.

 * '`{{ fm_subtitle | sanit }}`' is the note's subtitle as defined in its
-  front-matter, sanitized in a filesystem friendly form.
+  front-matter, sanitized in a file system friendly form.
 Special characters are omitted or replaced by '`-`' and '`_`'.
 See the section _Filename template convention_ for more details about this filter.